IanBurgan/SearchIT/README.md

 # SearchIT
 Get it on [Google Chrome](https://chrome.google.com/webstore/detail/searchit/fioambgbhedmjhlobdibcbhfjojjccoa).
 SearchIT is an extension that is designed to make your life a little bit easier when you're searching for something on the web.
+You can see more by checking it out on the Chrome Web Store.

 ### What does it do?
 Sometimes you want to search the same thing across multiple sites.
 Search whatever